 When you’re new to poker, a cash game is probably where you’ll start.
 You sit down to play and when you’ve won (or lost) enough, you just get up and go.
-A tournament, on the other hand, can seem a bit daunting.
+A poker tournament on the other hand, can seem a bit daunting.

 The reality is tournaments are just a different form of poker.
 Once you’ve won a few prizes and realised you can handle the competition, you might decide it’s your favourite way to play.

 Shuffle up and deal, folks.
 It’s time for your first tournament - you can check out our Power Series poker tournament to find a few games or you can read on just to brush up on tournament basics!

 In this section, we walk you through your first tournament, including:

 Before the tournament starts, all players pay an entry fee and buy-in.
 This gets you a number of chips and your seat at the table.
 From then on, it’s a simple knockout situation where you keep playing until your chips run out.
 The winner is the player who ends up holding all the chips.

 To add to the atmosphere, the blinds usually get bigger by set amounts at specific times as the game goes on.
 In later rounds, there’s often an ante (a fixed bet everyone pays before the first deal) as well.

 In some tournaments, once you lose all your starting chips, that’s it (we call it a freeze-out).
 More often, you’ll get a chance to top up your stack, or ‘rebuy’.